xpack/web-doxygen/website/docs/api/classes/translatorenglish.md

-<p>This string is put before the list of matched words, for each search result.
-What follows is the list of words that matched the query.</p>
+This string is put before the list of matched words, for each search result.
+What follows is the list of words that matched the query.

-<p>Definition at line 1449 of file <a href="/web-doxygen/docs/api/files/src/translator-en-h">translator_en.h</a>.</p>
+Definition at line 1449 of file <a href="/web-doxygen/docs/api/files/src/translator-en-h">translator_en.h</a>.

 <div class="doxyProgramListing">